alexdrsev/Pet-project-Server-Performance-Stats/README.md

 ___

 A bash script to analyse basic server performance stats.
-The project from: [https://roadmap.sh/projects/server-stats](https://roadmap.sh/projects/server-stats)
+The idea for the project wat taken from the website: [https://roadmap.sh/projects/server-stats](https://roadmap.sh/projects/server-stats)

 ## Getting Started